Does your house have an elf?

 - Tape Measure

 Who knows?
-Maybe the elf will decide he/she has to explore their new house if you leave it under the tree (or on it if it’s a treehouse).
+Maybe the elf will decide he/she has to explore their new house if you leave it under the tree.
+Or, place the house on the tree, and then create an elf on the shelf zipline to help him get down.